Table of Contents

 The Payment Process Flow

-The payment process using a Payment API typically involves the following steps:
+The payment process using a Payment API typically involves the following steps, creating a seamless journey from customer intent to successful transaction:

 Key Components of a Payment API